Simperium/simperium-protocol/SYNCING.md

     0:init:{"api":1,"client_id":"android-1.0","token":"abc123","app_id":"abusers-headset","name":"notes"}

-The Simperium server will respond with an `auth` command which will also contain either the authorized user's email address, or if authorization failed, the string `expired`.
+The Simperium server will respond with an `auth` command which will also contain either the authorized user's email address, or if authorization failed, a JSON error object.

 Example failed auth:

-    0:auth:expired
+    0:auth:{"msg":"Token invalid", "code":401}

+Possible error codes:

+- 401 - The token is affirmatively invalid, user needs new token.
+- 500 - Other error, may be, bucket name is not valid, user has valid token but not permission for bucket, bucket limit reached, etc.

 Example successful auth: